 Figure 2.11 Encouragement of Car Sharing

 CAR SHARING

 Reasons for Car Sharing

 No values are used in figure 2.12 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members car share.
 Convenience can clearly be seen as the most prominent reason while cost, time and a lack of suitable alternatives also feature strongly.

 Figure 2.12 Reasons for Car Sharing

 CYCLING

 Reasons for Cycling

 No values are used in figure 2.13 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members cycle to work.
 With the exception of there being no suitable alternatives all reasons seem to influence cyclists to a fairly large extent with health and fitness featuring most prominently.

 Figure 2.13 Reasons for Cycling

 Cycle Parking Used

-Figure 2.14 shows some change from 2010 in two important respects.
-Firstly, an increasing proportion of staff are storing bicycles in office space, a practice which is discouraged at the University, and which suggests existing bicycle parking is not adequate, probably due to its perceived or actual level of security.
-A significant change has also occurred in external storage locations with more staff indicating they use cycle racks in preference to railings or lockers.
+Figure 2.14 shows some encouraging change from 2012 in two important respects.
+Firstly, the proportion of staff storing bicycles in office space, a practice which is discouraged at the University, has dropped.
+A significant change has also occurred in external storage locations with more staff indicating they use cycle racks and lockers in preference to railings.
 This is probably due to additional racks and covered storage that has been installed during the last two years.

-(Percentages calculated from a subset of 102 respondents) Figure 2.14 Cycle Parking Used
+(Percentages calculated from a subset of 141 respondents)

+Figure 2.14 Cycle Parking Used

 BUS TRAVEL

 Reasons for Travelling by Bus

 No values are used in figure 2.15 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members use the bus to travel to work.
-No suitable alternative features heavily suggesting that bus travel is often used out of necessity rather than choice.
-Time features least prominently suggesting that the service frequency is perceived to be poor.
+Convenience features most highly for the first time which may be due to improved ticket options and/or routes.
+No suitable alternative continues to feature prominently suggesting that bus travel is often used out of necessity rather than choice.
+Time features least prominently suggesting that the service frequency or reliability is perceived to be poor.
 Actions to make local bus journeys more attractive are limited since bus companies are private, commercial businesses and difficult for the University to influence.